seanpmaxwell/jet-validators/README.md

 - parseOptionalObjectArray
 - parseNullableObjectArray
 - parseNullishObjectArray
+- `loose` Extra properties will not be purged or raise errors.
+- looseParseObject
+- looseParseOptionalObject
+- looseParseNullableObject
+- looseParseNullishObject
+- looseParseObjectArray
+- looseParseOptionalObjectArray
+- looseParseNullableObjectArray
+- looseParseNullishObjectArray
+- `strict` Extra properties will be purged and raise errors.
+- strictParseObject
+- strictParseOptionalObject
+- strictParseNullableObject
+- strictParseNullishObject
+- strictParseObjectArray
+- strictParseOptionalObjectArray
+- strictParseNullableObjectArray
+- strictParseNullishObjectArray

 This function iterates an object (and any nested objects) and runs the validator-functions against each property.
 If every validator-function passed, the argument will be returned while purging any properties not in the schema.
 If it does not pass, then the function returns `false`.
 You can optionally pass an  error-handler function as the second argument which will fire whenever a validator-function fails.<br/>